 ESPN3, a streaming-only “channel” from ESPN, is scheduled to broadcast dozens of games this 2019 FBS season.
 To watch college football games on ESPN3, go to ESPN.com/watch and select the matchup you want to view from the “Live” section.
 You’ll need a TV subscription that includes ESPN to watch live content on ESPN3.

 Are Saturday errands keeping you away from the TV?
 Mobile apps could help keep you connected to the action.
-Nearly all major TV providers, including AT&T U-verse and Xfinity, offer an app that lets you stream live TV on your mobile device.
+Nearly all major TV providers offer an app that lets you stream live TV on your mobile device.

 If you can’t get the game on your TV provider app, mobile apps from the sports networks airing the games may be available.
 ESPN, Fox Sports, CBSSN and major networks including ABC, Fox and NBC offer mobile apps for watching live TV.